The Current Best — and Possibly the Only — DAC You Will Ever Need

 TopSync Jitter Elimination

-The coaxial and optical inputs employ an FPGA+PLL-based TopSync circuit, enhanced with JitterNull technology, to effectively suppress jitter and ensure a low-jitter digital output.
-In practice this means the E50 II performs as a reclocking stage for incoming digital signals — reducing the impact of source jitter on downstream analog performance.
-In the commonly used jitter measurement tests, the E50 II achieves jitter as low as −160dB, a figure that is exceptional at any price point.
+The coaxial and optical inputs use an FPGA+PLL-based TopSync circuit, enhanced with JitterNull technology, to suppress jitter.
+In the commonly used jitter measurement tests, the E50 II reaches as low as −160dB, which is excellent for a DAC at this price.

 On the power side, the E50 II runs from a 5V USB-C supply — separate from the audio data USB-C input — with extensive internal filtering and regulation.
 The power supply rejection ratio is excellent, meaning mains noise does not reach the audio stages even when powered from a computer or a basic USB charger.